-The built-in operators in this section trigger state events if used outside of a when-clause and outside of a clocked discrete-time partition (see Section 16.8.146.8.1).
-[If this is not desired, the noEvent function can be applied to them.
-E.g. noEvent(integer(v))]
+The built-in operators in this section trigger state events if used outside of a when-clause and outside of a clocked discrete-time partition (see Section 16.8.116.8.1).
+These expression for div, ceil, floor, and integer are event generating expression.
+The event generating expression for mod(x,y) is floor(x/y), and for rem(x,y) it is div(x,y) i.e. events are not generated when mod or rem changes continuously in an interval, but when they change discontinuously from one interval to the next. [ If this is not desired, the noEvent function can be applied to them.
+E.g. noEvent (integer (v)) ]

 div(x,y) Returns the algebraic quotient x/y with any fractional part discarded (also known as truncation toward zero).
 [Note: this is defined for / in C99; in C89 the result for negative numbers is implementation-defined, so the standard function div() must be used.].
 Result and arguments shall have type Real or Integer.
-If either of the arguments is Real the result is Real otherwise Integer. mod(x,y) Returns the integer modulus of x/y , i.e. $mod(x,y)=x-floor(x/y)y$.
+If either of the arguments is Real the result is Real otherwise Integer. mod(x,y) Returns the integer modulus of $x/y$ , i.e. $mod(x,y) = x-floor(x/y) y$ .
 Result and arguments shall have type Real or Integer.
 If either of the arguments is Real the result is Real otherwise Integer.
 [Note, outside of a when-clause state events are triggered when the return value changes discontinuously.
-Examples $mod(3,1.4)=0.2$, $mod(-3,1.4)=1.2$, $mod(3,-1.4)=-1.2$] rem(x,y) Returns the integer remainder of x/y , such that $div(x,y)y + rem(x, y) = x$.
+Examples $mod(3,1.4) = 0.2$ , $mod(-3,1.4) = 1.2$ , $mod(3,-1.4) = -1.2$ ] rem(x,y) Returns the integer remainder of $x/y$ , such that $div(x,y)y + rem(x, y) = x$ .
 Result and arguments shall have type Real or Integer.
 If either of the arguments is Real the result is Real otherwise Integer.
 [Note, outside of a when-clause state events are triggered when the return value changes discontinuously.
-Examples $rem(3,1.4)=0.2, rem(-3,1.4)=-0.2$] ceil(x) Returns the smallest integer not less than x.
+Examples $rem(3,1.4)=0.2$ , $rem(-3,1.4)=-0.2$ ] ceil(x) Returns the smallest integer not less than x.
 Result and argument shall have type Real.
 [Note, outside of a when-clause state events are triggered when the return value changes discontinuously.] floor(x) Returns the largest integer not greater than x.
 Result and argument shall have type Real.
 [Note, outside of a when-clause state events are triggered when the return value changes discontinuously.]. integer(x) Returns the largest integer not greater than x.
 The argument shall have type Real.
 The result has type Integer.
 [Note, outside of a when-clause state events are triggered when the return value changes discontinuously.].